Student-led, mission-based community science

 Save Our Streams Clubs

-Due to the COVID-19 pandemic, the TIA Alliance is currently not holding in-person trainings and events.
-If you are interested in starting an SOS Club at your school, send us an email at firstname.lastname@example.org or fill out our SOS Club Interest Form and we will get back to you.
+Due to the COVID-19 pandemic, trainings and events are limited.
+If you are interested in starting an SOS Club at your school, send us an email at email@example.com or fill out our SOS Club Interest Form and we will get back to you.

 What is an SOS Club?